hitoshi-watase/sercrod/docs/reference/directives/textContent.md

 - Use filters for cross-cutting concerns:

-  - If you need to sanitize or normalize text globally, override `Nablla._filters.text` in your application.
+  - If you need to sanitize or normalize text globally, override `Sercrod._filters.text` in your application.
   - This way, all `*textContent` and `*print` bindings automatically receive the same treatment.

 - Do not rely on attribute priority as a “feature”: